 Figure 8.
 Modeled actual soil moisture (current vegetation cover and fire history) compared to modeled soil moisture assuming the same climatology (date set to early June) but no fire or vegetation change since 1973.
+The inset shows a histogram of the point-wise differences between these two sets of modeled values.
 Only locations where vegetation type changed between 1973 and 2014 are shown (see Figure 2).
 Locations that transitioned from conifer to dense meadow (mdw.) are shown as blue squares, conifer to sparse meadow as grey circles, conifer to shrub as red diamonds, and dense meadow to conifer as green triangles.
 Other types of transitions are rare (open black circles).
-Points above the dashed one-to-one line represent locations where the model predicts soil moisture is higher than it would have been without fire.
+Points above the dashed one-to-one line represent locations where the model predicts soil moisture is higher than it would have been without fire (positive numbers in the inset histogram).

 Discussion